Gravitational collapse in Ho\v{r}ava-Lifshitz theory: Conclusions

 In the case $\lambda \not= 1$, the space-time outside of the homogeneous and isotropic dust fluid is described by Eqs.(\ref{nunumu}) and (\ref{mu2}) with $C_2 = 0$.
 It is clear that such a space-time is not asymptotically flat.
 Therefore, in this case to obtain an asymptotically flat space-time outside of a collapsing dust fluid, it must not be homogeneous and/or isotropic.

 From the above simple examples, one can already see the significant differences between the HL theory and general relativity in the strong gravitational field regime.
-Therefore, it is very interesting to study gravitational collapse of more general fluids, such as perfect fluids with different equations of state, or anisotropic fluids with or without heat flows.
-Particular attention should be paid to the roles that the equation of state and heat flows might play.
-It would be extremely interesting to study the implications for black hole physics, or more generally for (observational) astrophysics and cosmology \cite{Joshi}.
-Since the general formulas have been already laid down in this paper, we expect that such studies can be carried out easily.
+Therefore, it is very interesting to study gravitational collapse of more general fluids, such as perfect fluids with different equations of state, anisotropic fluids with or without heat flows.
+Particular attentions should be paid on the roles that the equation of state and heat flows might play.
+It would be extremely interesting to study the implications to black hole physics, or more general to (observational) astrophysics and cosmology \cite{Joshi}.
+Since the general formulas have been already laid down in this paper, we expect that such studies can be carried easily.

-As emphasized previously, our treatment of the junction conditions of a collapsing star presented in this paper can be easily generalized to other versions of Ho\v{r}ava-Lifshitz gravity or, more generally, to any model of a higher-order derivative gravity theory.
+As emphasized previously, our treatments for the junction conditions of a collapsing star presented in this paper can be easily generalized to other models of the Ho\v{r}ava-Lifshitz gravity, or more general to any model of high-order derivative gravity theories.

 ~\\{\bf Acknowledgments:} We would like to express our gratitude to Jie Yang for his valuable comments and discussions.
 The work of AW was supported in part by DOE Grant, DE-FG02-10ER41692.
 JL acknowledges support from the EPSRC, UK.